-Building Inspections & Property Reports Explained
+Building Inspections & Reports

 A Building Inspection & Property Report or a Pre Purchase Building Inspection comments on structural damage and conditions conducive to structural damage, as well as any defects in the condition of secondary and finishing elements to the property.

-The Building Inspection & Property Report will contain a description of the property and the materials used in the construction of the building.
+The Building Inspection Report will contain a description of the property and the materials used in the construction of the building.
 The house report will also highlight any areas the inspector was unable to access on the day of the property inspection.
 Photographs may show defects and/or areas of concern that the inspector has noticed in the course of the building inspection.

 General Building Inspection Information